lingrino/vaku/docs/cli/vaku_folder_search.md

 ## vaku folder search

-Search for a secret in a folder
+Recursively search all secrets in a folder for a search string

 ### Synopsis

-Search for a secret in a folder
+Recursively search all secrets in a folder for a search string

 ```
-vaku folder search <path> <search> [flags]
+vaku folder search <folder> <search> [flags]
 ```

 ### Examples

 ```
-vaku folder search secret/foo
+vaku folder search secret/foo bar
 ```

 ### Options